-- References to sections 61(6) and section 50 of the Competition Act in the Fresh as Amended Statement of Defence and Counterclaim are hereby struck out without leave to amend. - The Defendants/Plaintiffs by Counterclaim are granted leave to amend the Fresh as Amended Statement of Defence and Counterclaim in accordance with these reasons for decision. - 3.
+- References to sections 61(6) and section 50 of the Competition Act in the Fresh as Amended Statement of Defence and Counterclaim are hereby struck out without leave to amend. - 2.
+The Defendants/Plaintiffs by Counterclaim are granted leave to amend the Fresh as Amended Statement of Defence and Counterclaim in accordance with these reasons for decision.
+The Amended Statement of Defence and Counterclaim shall be served and filed: - (i) within 30 days of this order; or - (ii) the final disposition of any appeal from this order; or - (iii) as the parties may agree. - 3.
 The Plaintiffs/Defendants by Counterclaim shall serve and file their Reply and Defence to Counterclaim within 30 days of being served with the Statement of Defence and Counterclaim as amended in accordance with these reasons for decision. - 4.
-The parties may arrange a case conference to deal with any issues arising from these reasons for decision. - 5.
+The balance of the motion brought by the Plaintiffs / Defendants by Counterclaim is dismissed. - 5.
 There shall be no order as to costs.